 Let’s say you create an account or register with an online service that relies on FIDO protocols for authentication or identity verification.
 During the registration process – e.g. on your desktop computer or mobile phone – your device will create two keys: one public and one private.
 The public key will automatically be registered with your service provider, while the private key will be stored safely on your device.
 From here on in, every time you attempt to log in, make a transaction or exchange data with your service, platform, website, etc., your public key will authenticate you by ensuring that you are the owner of the private key.

 Since the creation of public and private keys, the decryption and encryption of data and the verification of key ownership all happen without user intervention (the ‘middle-man’), thereby eliminating the weakest link in the security chain.
 That means you!
 As previously mentioned, users are often unintentionally careless when it comes to security.
-With the password selection step eliminated, the threats posed by the use of weak or recycled passwords are eliminated as well.
+With the password selection step eliminated, the threats posed by using weak or recycled passwords are also eliminated.

 There are currently three different FIDO protocols in use: